swiftgift/guidelines/JADE.md

 # Jade Style Guide

-We use jade over pure html to avoid markup closure errors and to improve templates readability.
-Except for directives where there can be custom HTML tags, **HTML must be valid**.
-Always remember, that underneath all of the fancyness it's plain JavaScript, so same rules apply.
+We use jade over pure html to avoid markup closure errors and to improve templates readability. **HTML must be valid**.
+Always remember, that underneath all of the Jade's fancyness it's plain JavaScript, so same rules apply.

 You can find language reference here: [http://jade-lang.com](http://jade-lang.com).